Ramisto/Hardening-Windows-Server-2016/README.md

 ```
 gpupdate /force
 ```
-4) Open the ISE applisation with administrator privileges, then run the script "V-70639.ps1", and restart your server :
+4) Open the ISE application with administrator privileges, then run the script "V-70639.ps1", and restart your server :

 5) check the NTFS permissions on the "eventvwr.exe" application in the %SystemRoot%\SYSTEM32 path.